UPPS 05.04.05 - Video Documentation and Surveillance Systems

 Video surveillance operators will monitor individuals solely based on suspicious activities or behavior, not individual characteristics protected by the university’s non-discrimination policies (race, color, national origin, age, sex, religion, disability, veterans’ status, sexual orientation, gender identity, or gender expression).

 UPD will only use covert VDS for criminal investigation with the director of UPD’s approval.
-The vice president for Student Affairs will receive notification of all covert VDS operations prior to or as soon as possible after deployment.
+The VPFSS will receive notification of all covert VDS operations prior to or as soon as possible after deployment.

 VDS is limited to uses that do not violate the reasonable expectation to privacy as defined by law.

-If access is granted to recorded footage by the director of UPD, the supervisor of Access Services will coordinate with the requestor to allow the requestor to view the requested footage or images.
+If access is granted to recorded footage by the director of UPD, the director, or designee, will coordinate with the requestor to allow the requestor to view the requested footage or images.

-Video footage from the VDS systems shall not be released, transferred, converted to alternate media, or otherwise provided to any person without the prior written permission of the director of UPD.
-VDS footage containing images of all or part of any campus expression area shall not be released, transferred, converted to alternate media, or otherwise provided to any person without prior written permission from the vice president for Students Affairs and the vice chancellor and general counsel of The Texas State University System (TSUS).
+Video footage from VDS systems shall not be released, transferred, converted to alternate media, or otherwise provided to any person without the prior written permission of the director of UPD.
+VDS footage containing images of all or part of any campus expression area shall not be released, transferred, converted to alternate media, or otherwise provided to any person without prior written permission from the VPFSS and the vice chancellor and general counsel of the TSUS.

-Consistent with other provisions of this policy, the director of UPD may authorize extended access to the live or recorded images of academic activities or business activities to persons having oversight responsibility for those activities.
-This use of the extended access to live or recorded images is limited to academic or business purposes.
+Consistent with other provisions of this policy, the director of UPD may authorize extended access to the live or recorded images of academic activities, business activities, or for informational purposes to persons having oversight responsibility for those activities.
+This use of the extended access to live or recorded images is limited to academic, business, or informational purposes.

 UPD will manage transferred recordings from the VDS in accordance with state and federal laws pertaining to evidence handling and storage.